 Significantly, the support of Typescript from Angular 2 onwards makes Angular framework different from its predecessor.
 Angular 2 supported Typescript 2.0, whereas Angular 4 supported Typescript versions 2.1 and 2.2 (Typescript latest version being 2.7).
 However, Angular 4 is backward compatible with Typescript 2.0.

 Angular's latest version that received wider adoption is 5 and is the subject of discussion here.
 Overall, the Angular framework is used by millions of developers, a fact that could make the availability of skilled developers possible.
+Many enterprises, startups, and other businesses even hire Angular developers to get the latest technology on board.

 Angular framework provides a framework that could require complex syntax to provide highly interactive applications; so Angular could be more suitable for more complex applications typically used by Enterprise class applications.